 The Weekly Update is back!
 For now... we'll see if I can consistently release it here on out.

 This is an exciting week for Tectra!
 A lot of things have happened.
 We have released an update for one our programs and started developing apps for a new platform.
-However, you'll learn about the most exciting occurrence this week if you keep on reading!
+Keep reading to learn more!

 I have released a few programs for Pocket PCs over the last few weeks.
 There is Secret Message, a fun little program that Windows Mobile Fans will enjoy.
 There's also Easy Clock, a program that lets you view the exact time on your PDA.
 The latest addition to the Pocket PC software page is very exciting.
 I have made a mobile version of Tectra Writer!